OpposedDeception/SimpleGoogleSearch-PY/README.md

 https://www.python.org/

-In order to use this script correctly, you have have to make sure you have installed a few packages.
+In order to use this script correctly, you have to make sure you have installed a few packages.

 **Colorama package**